 Management holds regular discussions on the exposure to various market risks, including changes in exchange rates.
 The Company's policy is to maintain a correlation between the currency in which the assets are acquired and the currency of the loans the Company takes to finance those assets, in order to maintain equity in that currency.
-For the three months ended March 31, 2021, the Company's US operations contributed approximately 64% of consolidated revenue.
+For the three and nine months ended September 30, 2021, the Company's US operations contributed approximately 77% and 70% of consolidated revenue, respectively.
 The Company does not purchase financial instruments that hedge the USD/CAD currency rate risk.
 Exchange rate risk is minimized by borrowing in US dollars for properties in the United States.